TheWebMonks/meshmonk/meshmonk/README.md

 ```

 ### Mexing meshmonk functions
 In matlab, just run the mex_all.m script to mex all the meshmonk functions you need.
+This file can be found in the meshmonk repository (should be in your projects/meshmonk/matlab/ folder).

 ## From other software
 If you're creating your own c++ project and want to use meshmonk, simply add '-lmeshmonk -lOpenMeshCore -lOpenMeshTools' as an option to your compiler when compiling your software that uses the meshmonk library.